MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 My workflow on using this system is fairly simple:

 - When I read or learn something I summarize it in 1 or 2 paragraphs and create a note
-- I have a think about other topics and try and relate it to other ideas i've taken notes about
+- I have a think about other topics and try and relate it to other ideas I've taken notes about
 - When I have meetings or technical discussions, I offer to be the note taker.
 At breaks in the flow of the discussion i'll read my summary to the people in the meeting to see I summarized correctly
 - I spend a few times a week going through notes, tidying them up and thinking about what I wrote down.
 I try and link it to other topics or ideas, or write down new ideas
 - Every time I think of something when I am away from my laptop, I add it to  my `todo.md` or `inbox.md` (ideas / thoughts).
 I think go and process these lists at the start of each day